Our Fall Nature Walk was such an amazing experience, we're doing it again! If you missed it last October, we certainly hope you can make it!

 What this is:

-With many traditional summer activities being curtailed or shut down because of the coronavirus, perhaps, like the women at Safe Harbor, you've been rediscovering the simple joy and peace found in nature.
-Did you know that there are actually a host of scientific studies that have been measured and documented the positive effects of "forest bathing," as the Japanese call spending time in nature?
+Over the past year, Safe Harbor has been exploring the world of "ecotherapy", a therapeutic modality that is based on the idea that humans are connected to and impacted by their natural environment.
+Did you know that there are a host of scientific studies that have measured and documented the positive effects of "forest bathing", as the Japanese call spending time in nature?
 Being in nature reduces stress; improves short-term memory and concentration; relieves depression, anxiety, and ADHD symptoms; and of course, has a myriad of physical health benefits.

-If interested in sponsoring our upcoming Nature Walk, please contact our Financial Coordinator, Carin Ronk at email@example.com or mail your check to Safe Harbor House, P.O.
-Box 124, Springfield OH 45501, with "Nature Walk" in the memo line.
-You can also give online securely at the button below and email Carin to designate that gift as an Event Sponsorship.
+If you decide to commit to a sponsorship, you can mail your check to Safe Harbor House, P.O.
+Box 124, Springfield, OH 45501, with "Nature Walk" in the memo line.
+You can also give online securely at HERE and email firstname.lastname@example.org to designate that gift as an Event Sponsorship.

 We would be delighted to answer any questions you may have about the work of Safe Harbor or our upcoming fundraiser.
 Please feel free to contact Carin, or our Executive Director, Linda Mortensen at email@example.com.
 Thank you for your consideration and support of the women at Safe Harbor!